How to Save Money at Road Races

 - This is relatively obvious but register early for races.
 Many races cost 5-10 dollars less if you sign up the Thursday before versus race day registration.

 - Check out the brochures at your local running store or local small businesses.
 Sometimes race directors will drop off special coupons/discount codes at the local stores.
 We have plenty of race directors that drop offer discounts at the store.
+Saving money at road races is just another reason to shop locally!

-- Check Local Run Clubs: Many running clubs have race discounts or some even compete in races as a team.
+- Check Local Run Clubs: Many running clubs have race discounts, or some even compete in races as a team.
 You might also get a free race entry that way.

 The moral of the story is planning and strategizing for races can save a lot of money.
 If you research and see what is available near you, often it’s a lot easier to save money on races.